Mirabeau Bridge

 It's a triple-articulated steel structure, with three steel spans, a central one of 93 meters and two lateral ones of 32.4 meters each.
 Its pier spouts are decorated with four bronze sculptures by sculptor Jean-Antoine Injalbert (1845-1933), representing the City of Paris, Commerce, Navigation and Abundance.

-A plaque on the wall of the Pont Mirabeau in the 16th arrondissement of Paris features the first lines of Guillaume Apollinaire's (1880-1918) poem Le Pont Mirabeau, published in 1913 in his collection Alcools.
+On a plaque on the wall of the bridge in the 16th arrondissement of Paris are engraved the first lines of a poem by Guillaume Apollinaire (1880-1918), published in 1913 in his collection "Alcools".

 This collection deals with the disappearance of love with the passage of time, whose metaphor is the flow of the Seine under the Mirabeau Bridge in Paris.